Contact Us

 Conclusion

-Entanglement-based advanced secure networks are being built today by a variety of organizations for a variety of use cases – benefiting organizations internally, as well as providing great value to an organization’s customers.
-Telecommunications companies, national research labs, intelligence organizations, and systems integrators are just a few examples of the organizations Aliro is helping to leverage the capabilities of Advanced Secure Networking.
+Entanglement-based quantum networks are being built today by a variety of organizations for a variety of use cases – benefiting organizations internally, as well as providing great value to an organization’s customers.
+Telecommunications companies, national research labs, intelligence organizations, and systems integrators are just a few examples of the organizations Aliro is helping to leverage the capabilities of Quantum Networking.

-Building advanced secure networks that use entanglement is no easy task.
+Building quantum networks that use entanglement is no easy task.
 It requires:

 • Emerging hardware components necessary to build the network.